MicrosoftDocs/architecture-center/docs/best-practices/api-design.md

 - **Platform independence**.
 Any client should be able to call the API, regardless of how the API is implemented internally.
 This requires using standard protocols, and having a mechanism whereby the client and the web service can agree on the format of the data to exchange.

 - **Service evolution**.
 The web API should be able to evolve and add functionality independently from client applications.
 As the API evolves, existing client applications should continue to function without modification.
-All functionality should be discoverable, so that client applications can fully utilize it.
+All functionality should be discoverable so that client applications can fully use it.

 This guidance describes issues that you should consider when designing a web API.